semiarthanoian/yoga-sutra-patanjali/content/17-the-highest-of-prayers.md

 > Calling upon their names is the first of all prayers.
 We must repeat this prayers and think well upon the meaning.

+- Northern
+   - Sakyamuni Tathagata
+   - Manjushri Bodhisattva
+   - Samanthabhadra Bodhisattva
+- Western
    - Amitabha Tathagata
+   - Avalokitesvara Bodhisattva
+   - Mahasthamaprapta Bodhisattva
+- Eastern
    - Bhaisajyaguru Tathagata
+   - Suryaprabha Bodhisattva
+   - Candraprabha Bodhisattva
+- Southern
+   - Satnasambhava Tathagata
    - Akasagarbha Bodhisattva
    - Ksitigarbha Bodhisattva
+- Inner
+   - Arya Tara
+   - 6+1 Taras
-- Mahakala Bodhisattva
+   - 108 Taras

 > With this, we will gain the ability to focus the mind within, and to avoid all obstacles.